Basics of Communication With Your Nearshore Front End Developer to Improve His Performance

 Source: Statista

-Another report by Statista has forecasted that the entire enterprise software market will grow to reach a whopping $503 billion in 2020, with the amount expected to reach $556 billion by 2021.
+Another report by Statista has forecasted that the entire enterprise software market will grow to a whopping $503 billion in 2020, expected to reach $556 billion by 2021.

-The net effect of strong demand for front-end developers and increased spending on software solutions has seen companies gravitate towards nearshoring to develop innovative solutions and to sustain their growth strategies.
+The strong demand for front-end developers and increased spending on software solutions has seen companies gravitate towards nearshoring to develop innovative solutions and sustain their growth strategies.

 Benefits of Working With a Nearshore Front-End Development Team

-There are many benefits of working with a nearshore development team such as not having to go through countless front end developer resumes.
+Working with a nearshore development team has many benefits, such as not having to go through countless front-end developer resumes.
 However, the full potential of nearshoring can only be realized in complex and innovative development projects that call for a dedicated team with specialized skills working closely with the client.

 Another big advantage of nearshoring is the shared legal environment and jurisdiction.
-For instance, the General Data Protection Regulation (GDPR) in the European Union applies to all member states, and nearshoring in such an environment means that conflicts can be easily resolved without having to go through intricate international legal systems.
+For instance, the General Data Protection Regulation (GDPR) in the European Union applies to all member states, and nearshoring in such an environment means that conflicts can be easily resolved without going through intricate international legal systems.

-Best Practices To Building a Nearshore Front-end Development Team
+Best Practices For Building a Nearshore Front-end Development Team

 If you enjoy watching Superbowl matches, it is safe to say that you’re familiar with what constitutes a great team.
 As a business owner, effectively creating your nearshore software development team can make or break your project.